 You can also build little lighthearted moments into your classroom, such as greeting students with a high-five, having a special Friday routine, or using callbacks where you say a phrase and students complete it.
 (My third grade teacher taught us to finish phrases he’d drop into lessons randomly to see if we were paying attention.
 Eg., He’s say, “Space …”, and we’d say, “… the final frontier!”.

-Because this approach focuses on creating positive shared experiences, it’s a fun and easy way to encourage students to take part in the daily classroom management and ensure a quiet classroom.
+Because this strategy focuses on creating positive shared experiences, it’s a fun and easy way to encourage students to take part in the daily classroom management and ensure a quiet classroom.